tsa-ml/tsa-ml/README.md

 ### Testing data

-Data for TSA-ML can be explore using GraphDB Visual Graph.
+Data for TSA-ML can be explore using GraphDB Visual graph feature.
 Make sure Autocomplete index is built before the graph is created.

 ![alt text](resources/graphdb_visual_graph.png)